stackhpc/kernel_packages/README.md

 This role fixes this by:
 - Ensuring the selected kernel version is installed, running and set as the default on boot.
 - Disabling kernel updates.
-- Installing `kernel-*` packages matching the selected kernel from CentOS Vault (archive) repos.
+- Installing `kernel-*` packages matching the selected kernel from either the normal or CentOS Vault (archive) repos if necessary.

 Note that outdated kernels and other packages may have security issues or contain bugs.
-However some applications such as lustre servers have dependencies on specific kernel versions.
+However some applications such as lustre servers may require specific kernel versions.

 Requirements
 ------------
-A CentOS system.
+A CentOS 7.8 - 8.3 (inclusive) system.
 This role must be run with `become` and `gather_facts`.

 Role Variables
 --------------
 - `kernel_version`: Optional.
 Either a specific, full kernel version (e.g. `4.18.0-80.11.2.el8_0.x86_64`) or `pinned` (default) to use the currently-running kernel.
+Note that kernel versions must be appropriate for the running `major.minor` CentOS release.
 - `kernel_pkgs`: Optional.
 A list of packages depending on a specific kernel version.
 Default `['kernel-headers']`.
 - `kernel_pkgs_state`: Optional.
 Either `present` (default) or `absent` to control `kernel_pkgs` install state.